 Dr. Barakat proposes the use of two imaging techniques to uncover the full effect of spinal cord damage in transverse myelitis patients: Diffusion tensor imaging (DTI) and magnetic transfer imaging (MTI).
-Both techniques, Dr. Barakat argues, can be used to define the evolution of transverse myelitis, understand how the disease effects spinal cord pathways, and help create more effective treatments strategies for patients.
+Both techniques, Dr. Barakat argues, can be used to define the evolution of transverse myelitis, understand how the disease impacts spinal cord pathways, and help create more effective treatment strategies for patients.

 Diffusion tensor imaging

 Diffusion tensor imaging (DTI) measures the movement of water in the spinal cord and brain.
 With DTI, researchers can study how nerve signals are sent up and down the spine’s tracks.
-Additionally, it allows scientists to analyze the structural damage of the spinal cord due to transverse myelitis.
+Additionally, it allows scientists to analyze the structural damage of the spinal cord.

 The data from a DTI scan allows scientists to calculate fractional anisotropy, or the measurement of water movement within the spinal cord.
 In a healthy spine, water moves in an structured manner up and down the cord.
 However when the spinal cord’s myelin sheath is damaged, the water flow is no longer structured.
 Research suggests that the amount of reduction in fractional anisotropy may be correlated to the degree of symptoms experienced by transverse myelitis patients.

-DTI scans add a level of precision to conventional MRI’s that allows for researchers to detect and map spinal cord abnormalities, thus providing a more accurate picture of the disease severity.
+DTI scans add a powerful level of precision to conventional MRI’s.
+By marking water flow, DTI scans allow researchers to map spinal cord abnormalities, thus providing a more accurate snapshot of the disease severity.

 Magnetic transfer imaging

 Magnetic transfer imaging (MTI) is another promising imaging technique for measuring spinal cord damage.
 Located within the center of every atom are subatomic particles called protons.
-All protons have an electrical charge and are associated with different molecules in the human body.
-In the case of transverse myelitis, researchers are interested in the interaction between protons in water molecules and lipids – more commonly referred to as fats – that form the myelin sheath.
+All protons have an electrical charge and are associated with different molecules within the human body.
+In the case of transverse myelitis, researchers are interested in the interaction between protons in water molecules and lipids – more commonly called fats – that form the myelin sheath.
 When MTI is used, energy (magnetization) is transferred from a pool of lipid molecules in the myelin sheath to a pool of unbound water molecules.
-This energy transfer causes a decrease in the MRI signal, which may paint an picture of the myelin sheath’s structure.
+This energy transfer causes a decrease in the MRI signal, which is indicated by a change in contrast in the MRI picture.

 Dr. Barakat’s work aims to address these clinical concerns by implementing more accurate imaging techniques.
-Using DTI and MTI in addition to a normal MRI scan can help researchers shine a light on which spinal pathways are being impacted by the disease.
-This will allow doctors to develop more effective therapies to help children overcome their pain and avoid long-term disabilities.
+Using DTI and MTI in addition to a normal MRI scan can serve as a critical step in shinning a light on the disease.
+Uncovering the volume and location of damaged spinal pathways can allow doctors to develop more effective therapies, thus helping children overcome their pain and avoid long-term disabilities.
 There is still a long road of research and clinical trials ahead, but uncovering the correct way to examine transverse myelitis makes the challenge far more surmountable.